sy142/adolescent-somatic-systems/README.md

-# Adolescent Somatic Symptoms as System-Level Signals: Evidence from Türkiye
+# Adolescent Somatic Symptoms Under Psychosocial Adversity: Differential Links of Risk and Protective Factors to Physical and Psychological Burden in Türkiye

-This repository contains the analysis code and aggregate outputs for the study "Adolescent Somatic Symptoms as System-Level Signals: Evidence from Türkiye."
+This repository contains the analysis code and aggregate outputs for the study "Adolescent Somatic Symptoms Under Psychosocial Adversity: Differential Links of Risk and Protective Factors to Physical and Psychological Burden in Türkiye."

 ## Overview